vince-career/pairs_trading/README.md

-# Pairs Trading with Reinforcement Learning
+# Pairs Trading with Reinforcement Learning Sample Code

 - All code in this repository was authored by Vince Wang.